 The vagina is the most exterior part of the female reproductive tract.
 It consists of an elastic muscular tube lined with a lumenal mucosa that extends from the vulva to the uterine cervix and functions as a receiver of male gametes (sperm) and an exit channel for menstrual flows and the infant during childbirth.
 The mucosa of the vaginal canal consists of a folded non-keratinized and glycogenated squamous epithelium.
-The mucosa and other parts of the vagina undergo continous transformation according to female sex hormone levels.
-Transcriptome analysis shows that 73% (n=14401) of all human proteins (n=19670) are expressed in the vagina and 91 of these genes show an elevated expression in vagina compared to other tissue types.
+The mucosa and other parts of the vagina undergo continuous transformation according to female sex hormone levels.
+Transcriptome analysis shows that 73% (n=14401) of all human proteins (n=19670) are expressed in the vagina and 91 of these genes show an elevated expression in the vagina compared to other tissue types.

 The vagina transcriptome

 Transcriptome analysis of the vagina can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the vagina compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

 Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the vagina compared to other tissues.
 As evident in Table 1, all genes elevated in vagina are categorized as:

 Figure 1.
 (A) The distribution of all genes across the five categories based on transcript specificity in vagina as well as in all other tissues.
 (B) The distribution of all genes across the six categories, based on transcript detection (NX?1) in vagina as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in vagina.

 Protein expression of genes elevated in vagina